Take Up Your Cross and Follow Jesus: A Simple Path of Faith

 I am thrilled you find inspiration in the quotes or articles from Charlene L. Kazay's works!

 Feel free to share them with others.
-However, I kindly request you include 'The CLK Quotes' as an attribution.
+However, I kindly request that you include 'The CLK Quotes' as an

+attribution.
 If you prefer not to use my full name, including at least the name 'The CLK Quotes' is appreciated.

 Please note that this content is for personal use only and may not be sold or used for commercial purposes